-When it comes to choosing the right landscaping for your Atlanta lawn, it’s difficult to know where to start!
+When it comes to choosing the right trees for your landscaping, it’s difficult to know where to start!
 There are so many different varieties of trees and shrubs, each coming with a list of pros and cons.
 When choosing the best trees for front yard landscaping, you should decide exactly what you are looking for.
 Are you looking to add curb appeal to your Atlanta home?
 Are you wanting to add shade to an area of your property?
 Or are you just looking to dress up your landscape?
 We’ve compiled a list of 5 trees to consider when making additions to your landscape, all specific to southern lawns.

 For southern lawns and Atlanta homeowners, the crapemyrtle is a common choice due to its heat and drought tolerance.
 They thrive in full-sun environments and produce beautiful foliage and fall colors.
 This tree should not be planted in areas of heavy shade as that can hinder its bloom.